Be the first to know

 The team here at Codility is happy to share some of the things we’re doing to get ready.
 After all, our headquarters is based in Warsaw, Poland, so a significant percentage of our customers are located in the EU.
 But it’s important to note that many of our non-EU based customers collect, process, store, and share personal data for people in the EU too.

-Our clients use the Codility tech hiring platform to identify the strongest programmers in their talent pipeline, so they can invest in the most promising candidates and advance them through their recruiting process.
+Our clients use the Codility’s technical interviewing platform to test developers in their talent acquisition pipeline, so they can invest in the most promising candidates and advance them through their recruitment process.
 The implications?
 Hiring teams we work with want to know how we collect and handle their candidate data.

 Read on to see our own GDPR readiness checklist to ensure GDPR compliance.